timescale/docs/use-timescale/migrate-db/hypershift.md

 *   Standard PostgreSQL databases
 *   Amazon RDS databases
-*   Other TimescaleDB databases, including Managed Service for Timescale
+*   Other Timescale databases, including Managed Service for Timescale

 Because compression is enabled during the migration, you do not need to have the maximum amount of storage available in the target database before you start